mikewesthad/navmesh/README.md

 1. Represent the game world in a way that defines what areas are walkable.
 2. Search that representation for the shortest path.

-When it comes to 2D pathfinding, a common approach is to represent the world using [tiles](https://developer.mozilla.org/en-US/docs/Games/Techniques/Tilemaps) (a grid) and then search for a path using the [A\* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) ((e.g. [Phaser AStar](https://github.com/photonstorm/phaser-plugins/tree/master/AStar)).
-If you have a 50 x 50 tile world, searching for a path involves searching through a representation of the world with up to 2500 locations ("nodes").
+When it comes to 2D pathfinding, a common approach is to represent the world using [tiles](https://developer.mozilla.org/en-US/docs/Games/Techniques/Tilemaps) (a grid) and then search for a path using the [A\* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) (e.g. [Phaser AStar](https://github.com/photonstorm/phaser-plugins/tree/master/AStar)).
+If you have a 50 x 50 tile world, searching for a path involves searching through a representation of the world with up to 2500 locations/nodes (50 x 50 = 2500).

 This plugin uses navigation meshes to simplify that search.
 Instead of representing the world as a grid of tiles, it represents the walkable areas of the world as a mesh.
 That means that the representation of the world has far fewer nodes, and hence, can be searched much faster than the grid approach.
 This approach is 5x - 150x faster than Phaser's A\* plugin (see performance section), depending on the mesh.